DaniqueBuchner/spatial_computing_project_template/docs/a1_planning_products.md

 *Week day*

-⋅⋅⋅“Today I am going to work in the fab labs and co-working space.
+“Today I am going to work in the fab labs and co-working space.
 I arrive by car and go to the fab labs straight away since I’m a bit late for work.
 My colleagues and I oversee everything that’s happening there.
 After lunch I go to the co-working space with a collegue of mine to do some paperwork.
 I finish work around 5 o’clock.
 I then quickly hop into the shop to get some groceries for dinner, which I’m going to cook at home.
 I walk back to my car and leave for the day.”

 *Weekend day*